daneroo/nix-garden/README.md

 ## TODO

+### Short-term 2024-11-19

+- [ ] separate repo for clan, from galois to both proxmox (gauss) and UTM
+- [ ] reproduce/cleanup documentation minimal-iso and install process

 2024-02-18: I am able to run disko, but cannot perform a nix-install (disk config or boot is badly setup)

 - [ ] NixOS: bootstrap from minimal iso